jamessturges/metroid-password-tools/README.md

 For adding non-password related information to the Memory Pane, simply add an additional addressTableRow with the desired values.

 The password generation code will not look at any address table rows past the ones required for password generation.

+An example is included, a commented-out line that adds NARPASSWORD to the Memory Pane.

 ### Attribution
 I would like to thank ZaneDubya for their work on [MetroidMMC3](https://github.com/ZaneDubya/MetroidMMC3).
 Without this excellent disassembly, I would never have been able to complete this project.